A new environment

 Without a doubt, the operational reality surrounding electricity transmission in Europe has evolved a lot over the past decades.
 The key evolutions in the electricity transmission sector over the last 20 years include:

-• Liberalization of the electricity market, which gave market players more freedom to adapt their generation pattern and take part in cross-border trade;
+• Liberalisation of the electricity market, which gave market players more freedom to adapt their generation pattern and take part in cross-border trade;

 • Increased use of renewable energy generation (wind and solar energy), making generation less predictable as they are by nature intermittent;